tagtogorg/tagtog-doc/on_premises_README.md

 The application supports http proxies and automatically recognizes your host variables `$http_proxy` and `$https_proxy` (either written in both all lower or all upper case).

+**Important**: the port number must be explicitly written, regardless of whether the port is the default 80 for http or 443 for https.
+That is, always write something like: `export HTTP_PROXY=IP:PORT`.